L. l, 1 Carinae

 the variable stars, was given the next available letter combo, This

-happened to be ZZ; we got a ZZ Carinae.
+happened to be ZZ.
+We got a ZZ Carinae.
+This was probably done to

 After exhausting the possible double-letters, we gave up and went